hitblast/mcsrvstat.nim/README.md

 waitFor main()
 ```

-For more procedures and use cases, you can visit the [official documentation](https://hitblast.github.io/mcsrvstat.nim) and view the different types, examples and procs.
+For more use cases and detailed explanation, you can visit the [official documentation](https://hitblast.github.io/mcsrvstat.nim) and view the different types, examples and procedures.
+It's frequently updated with the package itself so any new features will directly modify the documentation alongside!

 <br>